Ganasekhar-gif/HR-data-analytics/README.md

 ### Technologies Used
 Power BI: For interactive dashboards and data visualization.
 Data Sources: HR attendance records (April, May, June).

-### Installation and Usage
-Ensure you have Power BI Desktop installed on your system.
-Open the HR_data_analytics.pbix file in Power BI.
-Navigate through the dashboards to explore attendance, work-from-home, and sick leave patterns.

 ### How to Interpret the Dashboards
 Attendance Dashboard: View the percentage of presence for each employee in April, May, and June.